Typicality of periodic optimization over an expanding circle map: Preliminaries

 Following~\cite{CLT01}, a continuous function $g:\R/\Z\to \R$ is called a {\em sub-action} of $(f,T)\in \mathcal{C}^0\times \mathcal{E}^1$ if for any $x\in \R/\Z$,

 The terminology is borrowed from Lagrangian dynamics.
 A sub-action is called {\em calibrated} if

 for each $x\in \R/\Z$.

-Sub-actions played an important role in the ergodic maximization problem.
-For $T\in\mathcal{E}^1$, it is well-known that any $f\in\mathcal{C}^1$ has a Lipschitz calibrated sub-action\footnote{In fact, it is well-known that for $(f,T)\in\mathcal{C}^1\times\mathcal{E}^1$, a calibrated sub-action of $(f,T)$ is automatically Lipschitz.} $g$.
-This is often referred to as {\em Ma\~n\'e's lemma}; see for example \cite{Boc18,Jen19}.
+Sub-actions play an important role in the ergodic maximization problem; see for example \cite{Bou00,CLT01,Bou01,Con16,Boc18,Jen19,HLMXZ19}.
+For $T\in\mathcal{E}^1$, it is well-known that any $f\in\mathcal{C}^1$ has a Lipschitz calibrated sub-action $g$.
+This is often referred to as {\em Ma\~n\'e's lemma}.
+In fact, it is well-known that for $(f,T)\in\mathcal{C}^1\times\mathcal{E}^1$, a calibrated sub-action of $(f,T)$ is automatically Lipschitz (see \cite[Lemme~B]{Bou00} or \cite[Proposition~3.3]{Gar17}).
 Furthermore, there exists a constant $C_0(T)$ such that any (Lipschitz) calibrated sub-action $g$ of $f$ satisfies